McCaig's Tower

 Interior of the shell of McCaig's Tower.

 McCaig's Tower from the ferry to Isle of Mull.

 McCaig's Tower or McCaig's Folly is a prominent tower on Battery Hill overlooking the town of Oban in Argyll, Scotland.
-It is built of Bonawe granite taken from the quarries across Airds Bay, on Loch Etive, from Muckairn, with a circumference of about 200 m with two-tiers of 94 lancet arches (44 on the bottom and 50 on top).
+It is built of Bonawe granite taken from the quarries across Airds Bay, on Loch Etive, from Muckairn, with a circumference of about 200 m with two tiers of lancet arches, 94 in total (44 on the bottom and 50 on top).
 It is a Grade B Listed historic monument.

 The structure was commissioned, at a cost of £5,000 sterling, by the wealthy, philanthropic banker (North of Scotland Bank), John Stuart McCaig.

 John Stuart McCaig was his own architect.
 The tower was erected between 1897 and his death, aged 78 from cardiac arrest, on 29 June 1902 at John Square House in Oban.

 McCaig's intention was to provide a lasting monument to his family, and provide work for the local stonemasons during the winter months.
 McCaig was an admirer of Roman and Greek architecture, and had planned for an elaborate structure, based on the Colosseum in Rome.
 His plans allowed for a museum and art gallery with a central tower to be incorporated.
 Inside the central tower he planned to commission statues of himself, his siblings and their parents.
 His death brought an end to construction, with only the outer walls completed.
 Although his will included £1,000 per year for maintenance, the will was disputed by his heirs; their appeal to the court was successful.

 Legacy

-The structure has been a Grade B Listed historic monument since 1971.
+The structure has been a Category B Listed historic monument since 1971.
 The listing summary offers this information:

 There was to be a central tower and statues in the arched openings.
 Dean of Guild Court retains drawings of a "stone and lime wall and granite tower, with freestone dressings" dated 1895, and of "stone and lime wall as an addition to the wall at present being erected" dated 1896, and a further addition to the height of the wall by 15 ft in 1897.

 The empty shell of the tower dominates the Oban skyline, and is now a public garden with magnificent views to the islands of Kerrera, Lismore and Mull.
 It is reached via the 144 steps of Jacob's Ladder or by car, but the car park is quite small.

 The first wedding ceremony conducted at McCaig's Tower took place on May 26th 1992.
 Keith Hirsch, originally from Dundee, Scotland, and living in Canada since 1967, married Dora Fuchihara from Toronto, Canada.
 The wedding was chronicled on the front page of the Oban Times that same week.

 Also reported in the Oban Times drinking of alcohol is prohibited in the tower under local by-laws.

+Litigation

+Between 1907 and 1915, McCaig tower found itself at the center of 2 cases.